flyspray/flyspray.github.io/_manual/code_style.md

 ### Indentation

 * You will use tabs to correctly indent your code.
-Spaces are only authorized to fine tune your indentation in case of multiline if statements per example
+Spaces are only authorized to fine tune your indentation in case of multiline if statements per example.
 * Childs must be correctly indent to their respective parents, and that is for any language, PHP of course, but HTML, CSS, Javascript or any other programming language or format Flyspray uses.

 ### Variables

-* Use english only for variables
+* Use english only for variables.
 * Name your variables correctly.
 Their name must be in direct relation to their use.
 * We follow the camelCase convention for Javascript and PHP

 ``` php
 <?php